iwandepe/kij-symmetric-cipher/README.md

 # Symetric Cypher Implementation in Python

 This is a simple implementation of a symetric cypher in python.
 It uses the AES algorithm to encrypt and decrypt files.
-It is a simple implementation of the AES algorithm, so it is not secure.
 It is only for educational purposes. - Informatics Department, Sepuluh Nopember Institute of Technology

 ## Group Members: